 You can also check out the Webby Awards for website design ideas – the websites that have won design awards on this site have been vetted already, so why not get design ideas from some web design experts?

-Loading speed is absolutely critical for the success of your website in 2021 and beyond, so be sure to choose a theme or design template for your site that not only looks good, but performs well too.
+Loading speed is absolutely critical for the success of your website for now and beyond, so be sure to choose a theme or design template for your site that not only looks good, but performs well too.

-Your search engine rankings may be better if your website loads quickly as well – Google built a page speed tool, so it is likely that websites that have speedy loading times and excellent performance may see a boost and continue to trend in 2021.
+Your search engine rankings may be better if your website loads quickly as well – Google built a page speed tool, so it is likely that websites that have speedy loading times and excellent performance may see a boost and continue to trend.

 A fast website is also beneficial for conversions (like product sales, leads, earn a commission, or email address lists), as every second counts to retain the attention of your audience.

 There are two primary options for your website’s homepage – static and active, which typically means a blog.